 NABCEP wishes to thank the companies and individuals who have made this Resource Guide possible.
-This document is the result of the efforts of it's principal authors: Bill Brooks (Brooks Engineering) and Jim Dunlop (Jim Dunlop Solar).
-It is also the result of the tireless and myriad contributions of the Study Guide Committee.
-We are grateful to the following individuals for their contributions:
+This document is the result of the efforts of its principal authors: Bill Brooks (Brooks Engineering) and Jim Dunlop (Jim Dunlop Solar).
+It is also the result of review and contributions made by members of the NABCEP PV Installation Professional Resource Guide Committee.
+We are grateful to the following individuals for their contributions (company names provided are from when the individuals made their primary contributions, and may not be the location of current employment):

-Johan Alfsen (Quick Mount PV) Jason Fisher (SunPower Corp) Brian Goldojarb (EchoFirst) Mike Holt (Mike Holt Enterprises) Tommy Jacoby (Jacoby Solar Consulting) Mark Mrohs (EchoFirst) Mark Skidmore (Solon) Richard Stovall (SolPower People Inc.)
+Johan Alfsen (Quick Mount PV) Jason Fisher (SunPower Corp) Brian Goldojarb (Itron Corp) Mike Holt (Mike Holt Enterprises) Tommy Jacoby (Jacoby Solar Consulting) Mark Mrohs (EchoFirst) Mark Skidmore (Solon) Richard Stovall (SolPowerPeople, Inc.)

 We could not have produced a document of such high quality without the support of our sponsors.
-We wish to thank the following companies who made financial contributions for the production of this guide:
+We wish to thank the following companies who made financial contributions for the production of this edition of the guide: